 During the 18th century, the ballet grew in popularity not only in France but also throughout Europe.
 Part of the reason for the ballet’s increased popularity was because of Jean-Georges Noverre, the man known as “the Shakespeare of the Dance.”
 He had improved and elevated the idea of the ballet.

-Sallé was the daughter of a tumbler, but soon found herself studying dance with the ballerina Françoise Prévost.
-Prévost had helped establish dramatic dance in the early times of classical ballet in an expressive, light, and dramatic way.
-She had also gained fame in what was called a showcase of characters (Les caractères de la Danse), a series of dances she performed solo but dances that illustrated both female and male lovers of varying ages.
+Marie Sallé was the daughter of a tumbler, but soon found herself studying dance with the ballerina Françoise Prévost, who had helped establish dramatic dance in the early times of classical ballet in an expressive, light, and dramatic way.
+Prévost had also gained fame in what was called a showcase of characters (Les caractères de la Danse), a series of dances she performed solo but dances that illustrated both female and male lovers of varying ages.

 Also studying with Prévost was Camargo.
 Both Camargo and Sallé performed in Les caractères de la Danse, and each showcased different strengths and skills.
 For instance, Sallé was particularly strong in pantomime and extremely skillful in her dance steps whereas Camargo had stunning technique and spirited energy.